llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

   it or not).

 **Buffer Resource**
-  The buffer resource is an experimental address space that is currently unsupported in the backend.
-It exposes a non-integral pointer that will represent a 128-bit buffer descriptor resource.
+  The buffer resource pointer, in address space 8, is the newer form for representing buffer descriptors in AMDGPU IR, replacing their previous representation as `<4 x i32>`.
+It is a non-integral pointer that represents a 128-bit buffer descriptor resource (`V#`).

   Since, in general, a buffer resource supports complex addressing modes that cannot be easily represented in LLVM (such as implicit swizzled access to structured